Tag: pork

 Smokers, main course, pork

-• Let rest for at least 15 minutes before carving.
+• Let the ribs rest for 15 minutes before serving.

 Prep Time10 minutes